Abbreviations : Report Help

 The genus is distinguished on the basis of genetic characters.

 The deduced polyprotein is of 2,248 amino acids.
 There is no L protein.
 1AB remains uncleaved.
-2A1 is a short foot-and-mouth disease virus (FMDV)-like polypeptide (NPG¯P), bakunsaviruses have three FMDV-like 2A proteins, another 2A protein has unknown function.
+2A1 is a short polypeptide with an NPG↓P motif, bakunsaviruses have three 2A proteins with NPG↓P motifs, and another 2A protein has unknown function.

-Viral RNA of an isolate of Kunsagivirus A was detected in faeces of an apparently healthy European roller (Coracias garrulus), of Kunsagivirus B in faeces of the fruit bat Eidolon helvum, and of Kunsagivirus C in wild baboons (Papio cynocephalus).
+No virus has been isolated.
+Viral RNA of kunsagivirus A1 was detected in faeces of an apparently healthy European roller (Coracias garrulus), of kunsagivirus B1 (bat kunsagivirus) in faeces of the fruit bat Eidolon helvum, and of kunsagivirus C1 (bakunsavirus) in wild baboons (Papio cynocephalus).

 Members of a species of the genus Kunsagivirus share a common genome organization.

-The divergence (number of differences per site between sequences) between members of different Kunsagivirus species is for 0.51 for P1 and 0.52 for 3CD
+The divergence (number of differences per site between sequences) between members of different Kunsagivirus species is < 0.51 for P1 and < 0.52 for 3CD

 Support for preparation of the Online Report and Report Summaries has been provided by: